Doping in auto racing: Tomáš Enge

 During the 2002 International Formula 3000 Championship Czech racer Tomáš Enge tested positive after the race at the Hungaroring.
 Enge raced the remaining rounds of the championship while there was an investigation.
 The Czech driver went on to win the championship, however the FIA determined in October that the test was positive and Enge was disqualified from the Hungaroring round.
 Enge dropped to third in the championship standings and Sébastien Bourdais was the official champion.
 In 2012 Enge again tested positive for a banned substance.
 After the 2012 FIA GT1 Navarra round Enge tested positive, him claiming it was a drug for medical purposes.
 The FIA banned Enge from motorsports for 18 months.
 He returned to competition in 2014 racing in the Blancpain Endurance Series.

-Igor Walilko
+Igor Waliłko

-Thirteen year old Igor Walilko tested positive after a round of the German Karting Championship.
-Walilko tested positive for Nikethamide and was initially suspended for two years.
+Twelve year old Igor Waliłko tested positive after a round of the German Karting Championship.
+Waliłko tested positive for Nikethamide and was initially suspended for two years.
 After appeal the sentence was reduced to 18 months.
-Walilko resumed in competitive karting after his suspension.
-He also made the switch to car racing in EuroFormula Open and Porsche Carrera Cup.
+Waliłko resumed in competitive karting after his suspension.
+He also made the switch to car racing in Euroformula Open and Porsche Carrera Cup.